pasqal-io/Pasqal_Hackathon_Feb25_Team_03/README.md

      k \rightarrow \{i,j\} \quad\text{such that} \quad S_{i}\leq k < S_{i+1} \quad \text{and} \quad j = i+1+k-S_i
 ```

-With, that, we only need the following conditions.
+With that, we only need the following conditions.

 ### Conditions
-Every condition is weighted according to it's importance.
+Every condition is weighted according to its importance.

 1. Every bus route has a lenght of $p+1$ stops (or $p$ connections): $\sum_{k=0}^{R-1} y_{k} = p $.
 2. Every bus stop which is not the start or the end of the route should have 0 or 2 connections: $d_{i} = \sum_{j<i} y_{\{j,i\}} + \sum_{k=i+1}^{N-1}y_{\{i,k\}} \in \{0,2\} \quad \forall i\in\{1,...,N-2\}$.